Sword of Trust: Plot

 Everyone except Mel leaves and two other men show up looking for the sword.
 They attempt to intimidate Mel and steal the sword that is not there.
 Nathaniel emerges from the back and Mel and Nathaniel's friend Jimmy comes in, forcing them to leave.
 They receive a text from Hog Jaws offering $40,000 for the sword.
 Mel accepts the offer and they receive another text telling them transport is on the way to take them to meet the boss.

 Hog Jaws and the women arrive at the pawn shop.
 The car Hog Jaws arrives in is too small to transport everyone so he leaves.
 He comes back with a truck.
 He drives them from Alabama to a farm in Tennessee.
 The two men who attempted to rob Mel earlier emerge and attempt to steal the sword again.
 Mel realizes he knew the two men when they were children and Mary pulls a gun on them.
-A man, Kingpan, emerges from the barn with Hog Jaws, threatens the two men, and kicks them off the property.
+A man, Kingpin, emerges from the barn with Hog Jaws, threatens the two men, and kicks them off the property.

-Mel and Mary go inside the house in order to sell the sword to Kingpan, who realizes that the two of them don't really believe the South won the war.
+Mel and Mary go inside the house in order to sell the sword to Kingpin, who realizes that the two of them don't really believe the South won the war.
 He purchases the sword from them anyway and admits he doesn't believe it either.
 Hog Jaws overhears the conversation from outside of the room they're in and comes in angrily with a gun drawn.
 Mary texts Cynthia who is outside with Nathaniel.
 She pulls out a gun and hits the man watching over the two of them in the head, knocking him out.
 She enters the room, points the gun to the back of Hog Jaws' head and takes his gun away.
-Kingpan's henchmen take Hog Jaws away.
+Kingpin's henchmen take Hog Jaws away.
 Cynthia decides she can't sell the sword because of the sentimental value and Mel, Nathaniel, Mary, and Cynthia drive back to Alabama.
-Mel pays for Deidre's car to be fixed and leaves her a bag of provisions.
+Mel pays for Deirdre's car to be fixed and leaves her a bag of provisions.